Pontificia Universidad Javeriana: Cali Branch

-The Pontificia Universidad Javeriana of Cali is located to the south of the city, in Pance, next to Farallones de Cali, which are part of the Andes Mountain Range.
+The Pontificia Universidad Javeriana of Cali is located to the south of the city, in Pance, near the Farallones de Cali, which are part of the Andes Mountain Range.
 It has a more rural ambiance where vegetation is abundant and is not rare to see local fauna.
 This promotes a safe and calm environment for the students.
 This campus has eight Buildings: Las Palmas, Guayacanes Building, Lecture Hall of The Lake, Administrative Offices, Samán Building, Almendros Building, Continuing Studies Building, Acacias Building, The Pink Cedar Building, and the Library.
 Currently, there are 2 more buildings under construction.
 It also has 5 cafeterias, a bookstore, parking lots, a center for the Colombian Stock Market, and a Subsidiary of the Fox School of Business from Temple University.

 Academics

 The university offers 46 undergraduate programs and 179 graduate programs including, 94 professional specializations, 45 medical and surgical specializations, 8 dentistry specializations, 72 masters, and 13 PhDs.